-Mobile Real User Monitoring (Mobile RUM) allows you to understand your native iOS, Android, Xamarin, or Cordova-based mobile application as your end users actually use it.
+Mobile Real User Monitoring (Mobile RUM) allows you to understand your native iOS, Android, Xamarin, Cordova-based, or React Native mobile application as your end users actually use it.

 It provides you with visibility into the functioning of the application itself and the application's interactions with the network it uses and any server-side applications it may talk to.
 This page introduces Mobile RUM.